 7. Letter of endorsement from in-country contact** explaining how this individual can support the applicant’s research on site

-8. Letter of recommendation from faculty** at university where student is enrolled
+8. Letter of recommendation from faculty* at the university where the applicant is enrolled

 9. Copy of transcript (may be unofficial) verifying good academic standing*